not-a-hot-dog/parallelized-disease-modeling/big_compute.md

 # Big Compute

 ## Description of Parallel Application
-Technical description of the parallel application, programming models, platform and infrastructure

 OpenMP was used to parallelize computations in our model.
 Loop level parallelization was done to optimize performance.
 Explicit memory sharing was used for parameter matrices, as well as loop collapsing.